 Sponsored by the Florida Department of Children and Families, in collaboration with Chemical Addictions Recovery Effort, Inc. (CARE), this project focuses on two school districts in Calhoun and Liberty Counties and aims to reduce underage drinking and marijuana use and the resulting consequences.
 It integrates a Social Norms Marketing campaign along with the Active Parenting: Families in Action program, both of which are evidence-based prevention strategies that are designed to reinforce positive and healthy behaviors among targeted middle school students and their families.

-In collaboration with Live the Life, FCPR serves as an independent program evaluator for two Sexual Risk Avoidance Education (SRAE) grants sponsored by the U.S. Department of Health and Human Services, Administration for Children and Families (ACF).
-FCPR is responsible for performing process and outcome evaluations of the SRAE programs implemented at middle schools and high schools in Gadsden, Broward, and Duval county.
-This includes performing site observations to monitor program fidelity and quality, collecting and reporting performance measurement data to ACF, and conducting a local evaluation study to determine participants’ outcome changes throughout the study period.
-FCPR works closely with the Live the Life implementation team to use collected data to perform continuous quality improvement of their SRAE program.
+In collaboration with Live the Life, FCPR serves as an independent program evaluator for two Sexual Risk Avoidance Education (SRAE) grants and one Personal Responsibility Education Program (PREP) grant.
+All three grants are sponsored by the U.S. Department of Health and Human Services, Administration for Children and Families (ACF), Family and Youth Services Bureau.
+FCPR is responsible for performing evaluations of the adolescent pregnancy prevention programs implemented in Gadsden, Leon, Broward, and Duval counties.
+The SRAE grants are implemented in middle schools and high schools targeting at-risk youth, while the PREP grant is implemented in residential and community-based programs targeting high-risk youth.
+As evaluators, FCPR conducts site observations to monitor program fidelity and quality, collects and reports performance measurement data to ACF, and conducts local evaluation studies to determine participants’ outcome changes throughout the study period.
+FCPR works closely with the Live the Life implementation team to use collected data to perform continuous quality improvement of their programs.

 FCPR serves as an independent program evaluator for the Recovery Community Organization (RCO) United Initiative by the Fellowship Foundation Recovery Community Organization (FFRCO).
 This project is sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA), Building Communities of Recovery grant.
 FCPR is responsible for managing the Government Performance and Results Act (GPRA) data and developing a local performance assessment plan that is tailored to the specific goals, objectives, and context of FFRCO’s implementation of their RCO United Initiative program in South Florida.
 Evaluation findings will measure program performance and infrastructure activities, with data being entered into SAMHSA’s data entry system in compliance with GPRA.